postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/making-soap-requests.md

 ## Adding body data

 1. In the __Body__ tab, select __raw__ and choose __XML__ from the dropdown menu list.
+1. Enter your XML in the text entry area.

 ![SOAP body type](https://assets.postman.com/postman-docs/soap-body-type-v9.jpg)

-2. Enter your XML in the text entry area.
-If you want to test the number conversion SOAP API used in the last section, enter the following XML:
+If you want to test the number conversion SOAP API used in the last section, enter the following XML in the text entry area:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>